-Mesh removal from behind the pubic bone will mean a hospital stay of between two and four days.
-You will need a general anaesthetic.
+Mesh removal from the groin will mean a hospital stay of between two and four days.
+You will need regional (spinal) or general anaesthetic.
 Sometimes a bandage (pack) is placed inside the vagina at the end of the operation if the vaginal part of the mesh has been removed at the same time, to help stop bleeding.
 A catheter is left in the bladder for at least one night, though may sometimes be required for longer.
-Your surgeon may also insert a thin plastic tube (a drain) into the cut above the pubic bone to draw blood away from the site at the end of the operation.
+Your surgeon may also insert a thin plastic tube (a drain) into the groin to draw blood away from the site at the end of the operation.
 Drains, catheter and pack are usually removed one to two days after surgery.
-The recovery time after complete mesh removal surgery is usually around four to six weeks.
+The recovery time after groin mesh removal surgery is usually around four to six weeks.